rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 }
 {% endhighlight %}

 The Configure method of the class shown above requires an object of type `AbstractPropertyConfiguration`.
-This means I need create another class.
-I will name this class `CustomIEnumerableConfiguration`.
-This class will be derived from the `SitecoreFieldConfiguration` class, which in turn, inherits from the `AbstractPropertyConfiguration` class.
-This way I can avoid writing a full implementation in the new class, and I only need to override the Copy method from the `SitecoreFieldConfiguration` class:
+This means I need to create another class.
+I will name this class `CustomIEnumerableConfiguration` and it will be derived from the `SitecoreFieldConfiguration` class, which already inherits from the `AbstractPropertyConfiguration` class.
+This way I can avoid writing a full implementation for the new class, and I only need to override the Copy method:

 {% highlight c# %}
 public class CustomIEnumerableConfiguration : SitecoreFieldConfiguration